FullSizeRender.jpg

 20210901Headshot_AmandaLotz_024.jpeg

-Amanda D. Lotz is a media scholar, author, and consultant who has been exploring how digital technologies have changed how media industries operate, what they make, and their role in culture for two decades.
-Based at Queensland University of Technology where she leads the Transforming Media industries research program in the internationally regarded Digital Media Research Centre, her research focuses on understanding the implications of internet distribution on media industries, with a particular concentration on fictional series.
-She has also published two books on representations of gender on television and in the media.
+Amanda D. Lotz is a media scholar, author, and consultant who has been exploring how digital technologies have changed how media industries operate, what they make, and their role in culture for more than two decades.
+Based at Queensland University of Technology where she leads the Transforming Media industries research program in the internationally regarded Digital Media Research Centre, her research focuses on understanding the implications of internet distribution on media industries and society, with a particular concentration on fictional series.
+She has also published two books on representations of gender on television.

-The author, co-author, or editor of 13 books and dozens of academic articles and book chapters, Lotz’s work is read widely and has been translated into Mandarin, Korean, Italian, Russian, Portuguese, and Polish.
-She has worked with a variety of media organizations on topics related to television's digital era, digital distribution, and changing media business models.
-Select projects/talks include: NBC Station Group, IFC, Detroit Public Television, Samsung, Google, Warner Bros., and Red Line Editorial.
+The author, co-author, or editor of 14 books and dozens of academic articles and book chapters, Lotz’s work is read widely and has been translated into Mandarin, Korean, Italian, Russian, Portuguese, and Polish.
+She has worked with a variety of media organizations on topics related to the digital era, internet distribution strategy, and changing media business models.
+Select projects/talks include: National Football League NBC Station Group, IFC, Detroit Public Television, Samsung, Google, Warner Bros., and Red Line Editorial.
 She has also presented work or done consulting work for governments in Australia, Estonia, and Korea.
-She (with Ramon Lobato) has cultivated a global network of media scholars with expertise on streaming in many countries around the world (see Global Internet Television Consortium
+She (with Ramon Lobato) has cultivated a global network of media scholars with expertise on streaming in many countries around the world (see Global Internet Television Consortium).

 Contact